Default Git Branch Name with Learn Enough and the Rails Tutorial

 The Git version control system is designed to help you track changes in projects.
 As part of this, Git allows you to create separate “branches” for particular sets of project changes, which can then be incorporated (or merged) back into the default branch.

-Ever since the initial release of Git in 2005, this default branch has been called master
+Upon Git’s initial release in 2005, the default Git branch was called master

 .
 Some developers, concerned about possible negative associations with this term, have advocated for using a different name for the default branch, such as trunk